 The following organisations will deliver projects that build industry capabilities in energy efficiency:

-- Melbourne Polytechnic will partner with Energy Skills Australia to deliver a new Certificate IV in Energy Management and Control to qualified electricians.
-The pilot program will run in January 2018, and afterwards will be available to other training organisations around Victoria.
+- Melbourne Polytechnic in partnership with Energy Skills Australia have been awarded $148,000 to develop and deliver a new Certificate IV in Energy Management and Control to qualified and apprentice electricians.
+The course has been accredited and the first delivery commenced at the beginning of April 2018.
+Once tested and fully developed, the program will be made available to other training organisations around Victoria.

-The funding will enable these organisations to deliver workshops, training and tools to help businesses build knowledge and skills in energy efficiency as Victoria makes the transition to a low-carbon economy.
+These projects funding through Sustainability Victoria will enable workshops, training and tools to help businesses build knowledge and skills in energy efficiency as Victoria makes the transition to a low-carbon economy.